Apply For A Business License Tennessee - TN

-Is there a state business licenses that my business
+Is there a state business licenses that my business needs in Tennessee?

 What are the local licensing requirements?

 State law exempts certain businesses such as manufactures and some professional groups from local licensing requirements.
 Unless your business falls into one of these exemption categories, you will have to apply for a business license in the city and/or county where your business is located.
 The type of license needed and the corresponding fee depends on the type of business you do and the amount of revenue it brings in.
 Some types of businesses such as food establishments may need to obtain additional permits besides the general business license and submit to inspection before opening.